All files / transpiler/logic/symbols SymbolUtils.ts

 * Parse array dimensions from declarator text using regex.

-* Extracts numeric values from square bracket notation like [8] or [32].
+* Extracts both numeric values and macro names from square bracket notation.

 *